swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

       # Process the code coverage report, etc...
 ```

 For deployments you'd use a CI file like below in combination with [Vapor](https://github.com/vapor/template/blob/main/Dockerfile) or [Hummingbird](https://github.com/hummingbird-project/template/blob/main/Dockerfile) template's Dockerfile.

-This enables you to deploy your apps to cloud services that consume Docker images, such as AWS ECS, or DigitalOcean App Platform.
+This enables you to deploy your apps to cloud services that consume Docker images, such as AWS ECS or DigitalOcean App Platform.

 ```yaml
 name: deploy